 Attendees under 18 are free with paying adult attendee.
-Scholarships available for unaccompanied attendees ages 14-17.
+Please reach out if you are interested in scholarships available for unaccompanied attendees ages 14-17.

 Attendees under 18 are welcome to attend the conference.
-Please utilize the available childcare (details below) if having your child present will interfere with keeping the space quiet during the listening portions.
+Please utilize the available childcare if having your child present will interfere with keeping the space quiet during the listening portions.

 The childcare fee must be paid with the general or shared registration fee (childcare payment will not be accepted on conference day).
 Due to varying dietary restrictions/preferences, childcare attendees are required to bring their own lunches and snacks.

-MARTA line: Bus numbers 120 and 125 have stops within close on-foot/on- wheel distance of Clarkston First Baptist Church.
+MARTA line: Bus numbers 120 and 125 have stops within close distance of Clarkston First Baptist Church.
 Please see http://www.itsmarta.com/ for additional information.

 All conference documents will be written in English, and all general verbal communication will be in English.
 Attendees who may experience challenges accessing verbal and written English are asked to indicate this on the registration form and will be contacted (please provide interpreter information, if applicable).

 Coming from out of town?
 Out-of- town attendees are encouraged to locate temporary living accommodations that best suit their needs.
-While the Heartwood Talks staff can make recommendations upon request, Heartwood Agile Learning Center does not officially endorse any specific living accommodation.
+While the event staff can make recommendations upon request, Heartwood Agile Learning Center does not officially endorse any specific living accommodation.